medizininformatik-initiative/feasibility-deploy/num-node/README.md

 ### Step 1 - clone this Repository to your virtual machine

-ssh to your virtual machine create a folder for your setup, we suggest /opt/num-node (`mkdir -p /opt/num-node`) navigate to the directory and clone this repository: `git clone https://github.com/num-codex/codex-deploy` navigate to the num-node folder of the repository: `cd /opt/num-node-codex-deploy/num-node`
+ssh to your virtual machine and switch to sudo `sudo -s`.
+Create a folder for your setup, we suggest /opt/num-node (`mkdir -p /opt/num-node`) Navigate to the directory and clone this repository: `git clone https://github.com/num-codex/codex-deploy` Navigate to the num-node folder of the repository: `cd /opt/num-node/codex-deploy/num-node`

 ### Step 2 - Setup basic auth